VOLUNTEER!

 Rules Committee

 Nearly 100% of member survey respondents answered the question: Please list 3 things you'd like to see the LPIA improve or address.
 100% of respondents also answered all 4 questions related to property use.
-Right after the new year, we sent you an email with a link to the survey which, in turn, sent you to this page where we invite you to Help Us Improve!
+We invite you to Help Us Improve!
 Read on.

 Luther Park: Not much happens if the lights aren’t on, so to speak.
 Thanks to Nick Mulvihill, VIV, who literally volunteered right out of the gate to help keep LPIA properties looking fab and members safe.
-Volunteers like Beth Mitchell, Anthony Quintiliani and Mo Diaz will help organize and attack maintenance tasks now neatly itemized and prioritized on a master list for implementation over the course of the year.
-And there’s no holding Mr. Fixit, a.k.a., Phil Keefe, back from sharing his reservoir of construction know-how, tool box, a.k.a, trunk, and trailer when in need.
+Volunteers like Beth Mitchell, Anthony Quintiliani and Mo Diaz will join LPIA’s president organize and undertake maintenance tasks now neatly itemized and prioritized on a master list.
+We’ve recently earmarked some spring days and weekends as Laurel Park Improvement Days.
+The Earth Day park and marsh cleanup is scheduled for April 26th.
+To see the calendar, click here.

 The Beach: One thing we know for sure is that the beach, boat rack and boat ramp are top member priorities according to the survey.
-Enter the Beach Infrastructure Subcommittee, which is well staffed by watercraft owners like Dan Richards, Jared Kelly, Ned McGreavy, Tina Smith and Adam LaPlante.
-We’ve nailed down demand for the boat rack and a new rack assignment procedure so we can program in maintenance (fresh stencils!) and/or upgrades.
-To begin addressing the boat ramp, we’ve done a design evaluation and regulatory review to understand our restrictions and opportunities under the current RI Coastal Resources Management Council permit.
+Enter the Beach Infrastructure Subcommittee, which is well staffed by watercraft owners like Dan Richards, Ned McGreavy, Tina Smith and Adam LaPlante.
+They’ve nailed down demand for the boat rack and a new rack assignment procedure so we can program in maintenance (fresh stencils!) and/or upgrades.
+To begin addressing the boat ramp, a design evaluation is in process and regulatory review to understand project restrictions and opportunities under the current RI Coastal Resources Management Council permit.
 And what would we do without Joe Morris and his trusty tractor when moving beach sand?
 Have bad backs, that’s what!

 We’re going to do our best to change with the times and that means putting systems in place that the next generation of members will embrace.
-We’d love more young people to join Adam and Trina LaPlante to give us old fogeys a hand from time to time, or better - take it over!
-Committee volunteers are already up and running on the Google Workspace - we’re learning to chat, share our research and keep track of tasks together remotely.
-We have a short wish list for some cool innovations so there’s plenty to do that we can’t always keep us with because, frankly, we are busy frying the big fish in the pan right now.
-Speaking of, Adam and Trina are working with LPIA’s treasurer, Rick Amicucci (who made his career in info tech); they’ll be behind the curtain as we trial out hosting virtual meetings.
+We’d love more young people to join Adam and Trina LaPlante to give us old fogeys a hand from time to time.
+Committee volunteers are already up and running on the Google Workspace - learning to chat, sharing research and keeping track of tasks together remotely.
+There’s plenty to do that we can’t always keep up.
+Adam and Trina working with LPIA’s treasurer, Rick Amicucci, made the March virtual hybrid meeting happen and they will be behind the curtain as we launch the April meeting.

 If you are versed in social media, dynamic webpage design/maintenance, or other online applications to help us execute our vision and modernize operations, please reach out.
 If you have talent in graphic arts, photography, videography, or writing, please send an email to: lpiavolunteer@gmail.com and join the team.